Here's Our Rant About Lumen Technologies Inc. (LUMN)

 Wells Fargo, on the other hand, stated in their research note that they expect to see LUMN reach a price target of $8.
 The rating they have provided for LUMN stocks is “Equal Weight” according to the report published on October 05th, 2022.

-JP Morgan gave a rating of “Underweight” to LUMN, setting the target price at $10 in the report published on August 05th of the current year.
+JP Morgan gave a rating of “Underweight” to LUMN, setting the target price at $10 in the report published on August 05th of the previous year.

-During the last 5 trading sessions, LUMN remain unchanged, which changed the moving average for the period of 200-days by -50.83% in comparison to the 20-day moving average, which settled at $5.39.
-In addition, Lumen Technologies Inc. saw -57.77% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LUMN rose by +0.58%, which changed the moving average for the period of 200-days by -51.76% in comparison to the 20-day moving average, which settled at $5.37.
+In addition, Lumen Technologies Inc. saw -58.41% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading